Tuition assistance for employees

 - Summer sessions – taxed July, August and September

-Employees are responsible for immediate payment to the university of any prorated amount of Tuition Assistance if a post-registration audit reveals that their employee status changed during the semester or summer session in which they received the benefit, or if it is found that any Tuition Assistance was applied to ineligible tuition or fees, or the maximum allowed units was exceeded.
+Employees are responsible for immediate payment to the university of any prorated amount of tuition assistance if a post-registration audit reveals that their employee status changed during the semester or summer session in which they received the benefit, or if it is found that any Tuition Assistance was applied to ineligible tuition or fees, or the maximum allowed units was exceeded.
 Please note that the first and last day of classes in any session, including summer courses, is defined by the university’s academic calendar.
 Staff hired on or after January 1, 2019 must complete four years of active employment to avoid having to repay tuition (see “Prepare for admission to a degree program” above).
+Note also that going on leave affects eligibility; see the “Going on leave” page.

 Please be sure you have read the above page carefully as it explains which forms are applicable in your situation.